 5 The student is exceeding expected competency in this area for generalist social work practice.
-SENIORS 4 The student is demonstrating expected competency in this area.
-3 The student is demonstrating beginning competency in this area 2 The student is gaining experience and meeting expectations in this area ~ 1 The student has not as yet met the expectations in this area, but there is evidence that the student will meet the expectations in the near future.
-NOR 0 The student has not met the expectations in this area, and there is not much evidence that the student will meet the expectations in this area in the near future.
-No 1 N/A Not applicable, as the student has not had the opportunity to demonstrate competence in this area
+53 4 The student is demonstrating expected competency in this area.
+SENIORS 3 The student is demonstrating beginning competency in this area SEV 2 The student is gaining experience and meeting expectations in this area S 1 The student has not as yet met the expectations in this area, but there is evidence that the student will meet the expectations in the near future.
+IOR 0 The student has not met the expectations in this area, and there is not much evidence that the student will meet the expectations in this area in the near future. n n N/A Not applicable, as the student has not had the opportunity to demonstrate competence in this area

-2.1.6 Competency: Engage with Individuals, Families, Groups, Organizations, and Communities
+$2.1.6 \ \ Competency: \ Engage \ with \ Individuals, \ Families, \ Groups, \ Organizations, \ and \ Communities$

-Practice Behaviors: Student Learning Agreement Activities to Meet Competency Midterm Final 6.1 Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks to engage with clients and constituencies.
+2.1.6 Competency: Engage with Individuals, Families, Groups, Organizations, and Communities Evaluation Practice Behaviors: Student Learning Agreement Activities to Meet Competency Midterm Final 6.1 Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks to engage with clients and constituencies.
 6.2 Use empathy, reflection and other interpersonal skills to effectively engage diverse clients and constituencies.
+Instructor Comments